TamerlanPirmammadov93/tanstack-cacher/TANSTACK_CACHER_EXAMPLES.md

 ```

-# Using `useCustomMutation` with `CacheProvider`
+# Using `useCacherMutation` with `CacheProvider`

-Provide global cache and notification behavior to your mutations with `CacheProvider` and `useCustomMutation`.
+Provide global cache and notification behavior to your mutations with `CacheProvider` and `useCacherMutation`.

 ## Scenario